intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 print(unamedSignal.toString());
 ```

-In the example above, we can see that creation of `Logic` signals involved instantiate a `Logic` that can received name and width.
+In the example above, we can see that creation of `Logic` signals involved instantiate a `Logic` that can received `name` and `width` as an argument.

 ### Exercise 1